If we’re going to tackle the climate crisis, we need an ambitious plan — strong, measurable goals to take action, create jobs and leave no one behind.

 The Sustainable Development Goals Act was introduced in October 2019.
-It includes a legislated GHG emissions reduction target for the year 2030, legislates net zero emissions by 2050, and commits to a new climate change plan that will be developed over the next year.
+It includes a legislated GHG emissions reduction target for the year 2030, legislates net zero emissions by 2050, and commits to a new climate change plan to be developed by the end of 2020.

-The Act sets out a requirement for public consultations to take place in the coming year that will inform the development of new targets for things like renewable electricity, energy efficiency, clean transportation, local food, wilderness protection, waste diversion and more.
-And that’s good, because while the Act is a great first step, more needs to be done to ensure Nova Scotia’s climate goals are strong enough to tackle the worst impacts of the climate crisis.
+The Act also set out a requirement for public consultations in 2020 to inform the development of new targets for things like renewable electricity, energy efficiency, clean transportation, local food, wilderness protection, waste diversion and more.

 The province has signalled they’re ready to listen to Nova Scotians calls for action on the climate crisis, and work toward building a sustainable, just and prosperous Nova Scotia.
 Now let’s make sure they hear from us.

 Here’s how you can help us keep the pressure up and ensure Nova Scotia gets new, ambitious, inclusive and bold climate goals.

 Sign up below to stay in-the-loop for developments on Nova Scotia’s #ClimateGoals – we’ll also let you know when consultations are happening in your area.